Data and Models in Engineering, Science, and Business

 Familiarity with computing and statistics is desirable.
 A fair background in linear algebra is highly recommended.

-Recent and past participants in this course have come from: Air Force Office of Scientific Research (AFOSR), Amgen Inc., AT&T, BAE Systems, Bank of America, Boeing, Boehringer Ingelheim Pharmaceuticals, BP America, Cox Communications, Delphi, Dupont, Environmental Protection Agency, ExxonMobil Chemical, General Motors, Hitachi (Japan), Intel, Johnson & Johnson, Korea Power Co., Kraft Foods, Los Alamos Labs, Mathworks, Mayo Clinic, Merck & Co Inc, Motorola, Naval Research Laboratory, NTT (Japan), Nokia Research Center, Phillips Exeter Academy, Pioneer Investments, Polaroid Corporation, Sandia National Labs, Saudi Arabian Monetary Agency (Saudi Arabia), University of Pennsylvania, University of West Indies (West Indies), US Air Force.
+Recent and past participants in this course have come from: Air Force Office of Scientific Research (AFOSR), Amgen Inc., AT&T, BAE Systems, Bank of America, Boeing, Boehringer Ingelheim Pharmaceuticals, BP America, Cox Communications, Delphi, Dupont, Environmental Protection Agency, ExxonMobil Chemical, General Motors, Hitachi (Japan), Intel, Johnson & Johnson, Korea Power Co., Kraft Foods, Los Alamos Labs, Mathworks, Mayo Clinic, Merck & Co Inc, Motorola, Naval Research Laboratory, NTT (Japan), Nokia Research Center, Phillips Exeter Academy, Pioneer Investments, Polaroid Corporation, Sandia National Labs, Saudi Arabian Monetary Agency, University of Pennsylvania, University of West Indies, and the U.S. Air Force.

 The format of each day is generally the same: mornings are devoted to lectures while participants spend the afternoons running pre-programmed software based on those lectures.
 During the afternoons, we often stop the class to have a discussion of progress and to give helpful tips.
-Students can work singly or in pairs at the computer.
-The computer exercises are usually done in one of the Athena cluster classrooms at MIT.
-However, we can make the executable programs available to run on your personal PC.
+Participants can work singly or in pairs at the computer.

 Individual lectures will address the following topics: